"Come Life, Shaker Life" - dance song in Shaker alphabet notation

 On returning to Shirley, his brethren and sisters wept at sight of his mangled and discolored back which was beaten to a jelly.
 Mother Ann looked on them with pitying eyes, and said: "This is the life of the Gospel, for without suffering there is no redemption.
 Where there is no persecution nor suffering there is no Gospel, no ceasing from sin.
 All souls that will be made perfect must go through mortification, tribulation and suffering."

 The "new song" mentioned in this description is known as "Father James's Song"

-and recorded on the CD, Love is Little.
+and it was recorded on the CD, Love is Little.
 This wordless song with melody only was written on the day of his brutal whipping

 From The Happy Journey: Thirty-five Shaker Spirituals (1982)

 (Courtesy: Fruitlands Museums, Harvard, Massachusetts)

 Years later a marble shaft was erected near the spot [shown in the above photo], and it became the custom for any Shaker who passed by that place of the 1783 whipping in Harvard, to place a stone in remembrance of Father James Whittaker and Father William Lee.

 This dramatic story deserves to be retold in a play or a film for its depiction of the severe persecution suffered and yet the unbending faith held by

 As Mother Ann said: "without suffering there is no redemption."